This is a dictionary of power and social-dynamics definitions, including seduction, persuasion, manipulation, and life strategies.

 - Big fish, small pond syndrome: to become so overly invested into a specific group (pond), that the group becomes the only way for the individual (fish) to receive personal validation and to feel alive

-Bro science: an extreme form of pop-psychology, most often brandished by men not a way of informing with facts, but as a way of gaining status by instructing others and by acquiring a role of “expert” on a given subject.
+Bro science: an extreme form of pop-psychology, most often brandished by men not as a way of informing with facts, but as a way of gaining status by instructing others and by acquiring the role of “expert” on a given subject.

 Women, being on average less status-conscious than men, don’t do it nearly as much, so there is not widely circulating equivalent term for women.

 Brother in arms / sister in arms ™: in life strategies and power dynamics, a strong ally you can rely on.